petergeoghegan/amcheck/README.md

 ### Setting up PostgreSQL

-Once `amcheck` is built and installed, it should be created as a PostgreSQL extension in every database that requires it:
+Once the module is built and installed, it should be created as a PostgreSQL extension in every database that requires it:

-`mydb=# CREATE EXTENSION amcheck;`
+`mydb=# CREATE EXTENSION amcheck_next;`

 `amcheck` functions may be used only by superusers.

+Note that the extension is named `amcheck_next` in order to distinguish it from the PostgreSQL contrib extension `amcheck`.

 ## Interface

-The `amcheck` extension has a simple interface.  `amcheck` consists of just a few functions that can be used for verification of a named B-Tree index.
+The `amcheck_next` extension has a simple interface.  `amcheck_next` consists of just a few functions that can be used for verification of a named B-Tree index.
 Note that currently, no function inspects the structure of the underlying heap representation (table).

 `regclass` function arguments are used by `amcheck` to identify particular index relations.
 This allows `amcheck` to accept arguments using various